luis-ale-117/DistribCell-back/README.md

 ```bash
 python index.py
 ```
+> NOTE: This also create all the tables and relations needed for the project.

+> NOTE: To exit the program press `Ctrl + C` on the terminal.

 If you install or delete any library run the following command to update `requirements.txt`
 ```bash
 pip freeeze > requirements.txt